mhop1/onvif-control/README.md

 # onvif-control

-Easy control of presets for PZT cameras via ONVIF protocols
+Easy keyboard control of presets for PZT cameras via ONVIF protocols

 Pan, Zoom, and Tilt cameras can be controlled remotely if they have the standard ONVIF protocol.